mattgriffindev/hi-lo/README.md

 The [JSHint Validator](https://jshint.com/ "JSHint Validator") was used to validate the site's JavaScript.

+The initial check reported 9 warnings.
+ - 9 warnings were resolved by adding missing semicolons

 A copy of the original report can be accessed [here](assets/tests/js-check-v1.pdf "JSHint Validator report").

-A copy of the original report can be accessed [here](assets/tests/js-check-v2.pdf "JSHint Validator report").
+A copy of the final report can be accessed [here](assets/tests/js-check-v2.pdf "JSHint Validator report").

 **Lighthouse Testing**